 Please use my Trusted Housesitters referral code so we both get a bonus when you sign up.
 Get it here.

 In Europe, housesit opportunities generally are longer.
 They range from one week to one month.
 Europeans get longer vacations and this culture of longer vacations shows up in the housesit opportunities.
-As we jump the pond, we’re looking to settling in to longer housesits, getting to know the local towns, and getting to know the pets better.
+As we jump the pond, we look forward to settling in to longer housesits, getting to know the local towns, and getting to know the pets better.

 Yes.
 But it’s also rewarding and interesting.
 Cats are easier, generally, than dogs, and cats afford you more flexibility if you want to visit the local area.
 But dogs are great if you want to get to know the locals in the area.
 There’s nothing like meeting people when you’re walking dogs, and walking around neighborhoods opens up all types of opportunities.
 Dog parks are great places to meet locals and to learn about local restaurants and hang out.